 Abdul Muhammad, from The Gambia

-Completed the Medical Statistics MSc at LSHTM and subsequent placement at Mwanza Intervention Trials Unit, Tanzania.
+Abdul completed the Medical Statistics MSc at LSHTM and subsequent placement at Mwanza Intervention Trials Unit, Tanzania.

 Bernard Chasekwa, from Zimbabwe

-Was awarded a one year Fellowship and completed the Medical Statistics MSc at LSHTM.
+Bernard was awarded a one year Fellowship and completed the Medical Statistics MSc at LSHTM.

 For the ISEG funded Fellowship round for 2014-2016 we had three fellows rather than the usual one, thanks to additional support from the School’s Faculty of Epidemiology and Population Health and the Medical Statistics Department.
 The Faculty provided funding for Abdul’s fellowship and the Medical Statistics Department provided funding for Bernard.
 We extend our thanks to both the Faculty and the Department for this.